LilithHafner/WordLists.jl/README.md

 ## Help Wanted

-The current set of languages is small and the list of French, Spanish and Portuguese words is incomplete.
-If you have access to a higher quality list of French, Spanish and Portuguese words or words from a different language, please open a pull request or issue.
+The current set of languages is small and the list of French, Italian, Spanish and Portuguese words is incomplete.
+If you have access to a higher quality list of French, Italian, Spanish and Portuguese words or words from a different language, please open a pull request or issue.